Awards and Grants

 7. AGITG Member Fundraiser of the Year Award

-AGITG Member Fundraiser of the Year Award will be awarded at the AGITG Annual Scientific meeting in recognition a member’s commitment to fundraising for GI cancer research.
+The Member Fundraiser of the Year Award will be presented at the AGITG Annual Scientific meeting in recognition a member’s outstanding commitment to fundraising for GI cancer research.

 8. Early Career Researcher Award for Excellence in AGITG Research

 The purpose of the AGITG Early Career Researcher Award is to recognise an outstanding early-career clinician-researcher or translational scientist in the area of GI cancer.
 The recipient receives up to $2,000 to cover flights, accommodation, and registration to attend the AGITG Annual Scientific Meeting the following year.